 If you don’t have a dash cam, consider getting one, as video footage is concrete evidence of who is the brake-checking driver and, thus, at fault for the car accident.
 You can also ask for surrounding personal home cameras to check if they recorded the brake check.

 Apart from videos, get witness statements of the auto accident.
-See if there’s someone who agrees that the other motor vehicle suddenly stopped in front of you or that the driver had no reason to stop suddenly but still did it.
+See if someone agrees that the other motor vehicle suddenly stopped in front of you or that the driver had no reason to stop suddenly but still did it.

 Also, some drivers get very angry after a rear-end accident.
 If this happens, you can record them, as perhaps you can get an admission of guilt and win the case.